Surjectivity of the $\overline{\partial}$-operator between weighted spaces of smooth vector-valued functions: Very weak reducibility and applications of the main result

-We use the same convention for $I_{j}$ as for $J_{i}$ (see \prettyref{conv:index}). \prettyref{cond:dense} a)(i) appears in \cite[p.\ 67]{Bierstedt1975} under the name $(RU)$ (cf.\ \cite[3.2 Remark, p.\ 5]{kruse2018_2}) as well. \prettyref{cond:dense} a)(i) is used for approximation by compactly supported functions, a)(ii) to control Cauchy estimates, a)(iii) as well as b) to guarantee that several kinds of convolutions of the fundamental solution $z\mapsto g_{n}(z)/(\pi z)$ of the $\overline{\partial}$-operator with certain functionals are well-defined and c) to control the support of a analytic distribution using the identity theorem.
+We use the same convention for $I_{j}$ as for $J_{i}$ (see \prettyref{conv:index}).
+Condition (WR.1a) appears in \cite[p.\ 67]{Bierstedt1975} under the name $(RU)$ (cf.\ \cite[Remark 3.4, p.\ 239]{kruse2018_2}) as well.
+(WR.1a) is used for approximation by compactly supported functions, (WR.1b) to control Cauchy estimates, (WR.1c) as well as (WR.2) to guarantee that several kinds of convolutions of the fundamental solution $z\mapsto g_{n}(z)/(\pi z)$ of the $\overline{\partial}$-operator with certain functionals are well-defined and (WR.3) to control the support of an analytic distribution by using the identity theorem.

-We begin with the proof of the already announced density theorem which is a weakened variant of weak reducibility and needed for the Mittag-Leffler procedure.
+We begin with the proof that $(WR)$ is sufficient for very weak reducibility.
 The underlying idea of the proof is extracted from a proof of H\"ormander \cite[Theorem 4.4.5, p.\ 112]{H1} in a comparable situation for non-weighted $\mathcal{C}^{\infty}$-functions.
 The proof is split into several parts to enhance comprehensibility.